PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 * Communicate with team members on the discrepency between course schedule and actual materails given.
 * Read professor's slide on Ranking and Learning.
  > Our group decide to hold a talk with Prof.Dirba on Wednesday on the discrepency between cs110 schedule and materials given by Prof.Yang.
-The current setup is quite different than other groups and make group members unable to complete the homework on time.
+The current setup is quite different than other groups and make us unable to complete the homework on time.

 ## Sunday, Oct 3 (2.5hrs)